List of Underworld characters: Kraven

 Kraven is portrayed by actor Shane Brolly.
 The name "Kraven" is a derivation of the English word "craven", meaning "coward", a reference to Kraven's spineless nature.
 Kraven has a vainglorious personality and a highly inflated-but-extremely-fragile narcissistic ego.
-He is a long-time suitor of Selene, a Death Dealer and fancies himself in a relationship with her, even though she spurns him at every turn.
-Yet, Kraven is so obsessed with Selene that the more she refuses him, the more he wants her.
-When it becomes evident that Selene has fallen in love with Michael Corvin, Kraven becomes insanely jealous and highly irrational, demanding Michael's head, and even shoots Michael multiple times with silver nitrate bullets, nearly killing him.
+He is a long-time suitor of Selene, a Death Dealer, and fancies himself in a relationship with her even though she spurns him at every turn.
+Yet Kraven is so obsessed with Selene that the more she refuses him, the more he wants her.
+When it becomes evident that Selene has fallen in love with Michael Corvin, Kraven becomes insanely jealous and highly irrational, demanding Michael's head, and even shooting Michael multiple times with silver nitrate bullets, nearly killing him.
 However, Selene revives Michael in the nick of time by biting him, thus turning him into a Hybrid.

 In his quest for power, Kraven enters into a secret alliance with Lucian in order to overthrow the Elders, helping to set up an ambush for the Lady Amelia.
 After Lady Amelia's death, and with Lucian and Viktor dead, Kraven goes after a slumbering Markus and tries to murder him in his sleep.
-However Markus surprisingly wakes as a Hybrid and massacres Kraven's men.
+However, Markus surprisingly wakes as a Hybrid and massacres Kraven's men.
 Markus then bites Kraven and obtains his blood memories.
 Although Markus stops before Kraven dies of blood loss, he turns down Kraven's offer to 'assist' him, seeing Kraven as untrustworthy.
-Immediately after that, Markus kills Kraven by beheading him.
+Immediately after that, Markus kills Kraven by crushing his head with his wings.